johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

 ## Task 2: Hands-on with ChatGPT (20 points)

 In **Task 2.1, 2.2, and 2.3**, you will work on your **team repository**, where previous lab tasks were submitted.
 You'll use ChatGPT to improve code quality, documentation, and comprehension.

-All code must be reviewed by at least one colleague.
-The author must use ChatGPT during the development process, and the reviewer may use ChatGPT if it adds value to the review.
+- The author **must** use ChatGPT during the development process.
+- Your goal is to enhance your code by applying ChatGPT's suggestions while ensuring correctness and maintainability.

 ---